 |June 27, 2014||Posted by Stacy under Food education, Healthy eating at home, Improving school food, School lunch|

 I’ve been pretty open and honest about my feeding struggles with my older son (now age 8).
-Over the years, his will-not-eat list has been longer than any Disneyland line that I’ve ever seen.
+Over the years, his will-not-eat list has been longer than a line at Disneyland.
 Oh, how I’ve tried and tried to introduce healthy new foods, only to have him reject them, often without even taking a bite.
 Despite all the creations that I’ve placed before him, he’s steadfastly refused to eat most fruits and veggies, nuts, beans and even smoothies.